 Why We Chose The Pacific Whale Foundation Molokini Snorkel Tour

 Most snorkel tours in Maui are run by businesses that are passionate about the environment which makes their businesses possible.
 When you’re dealing with environments as sensitive as coral reefs, this is vitally important.
 Passion for nature and the respect of marine animals has always been something that we have tried to impart on our children.
 The Pacific Whale Foundation takes this passion for marine life to a higher level.
 They are a non-profit organization that was founded back in 1980.
-Profits from the PacWhale Eco Adventures go towards advocacy of eco-projects in Hawaii.
+Profits from the PacWhale Eco Adventures go towards the advocacy of eco-projects in Hawaii.

 The Pacific Whale Foundation tours also focus heavily on education.
 The Molokini snorkel tour had two separate onboard chats that focused on sharing information with the children about ocean creatures.
 It was incredible to see their eyes light up as they learned about the marine life that they had just seen beneath the waves.